Norwich Cathedral

+Norwich Cathedral, formally the Cathedral Church of the Holy and Undivided Trinity, is a Church of England cathedral in the city of Norwich, Norfolk, England.
+The cathedral is the seat of the bishop of Norwich and the mother church of the diocese of Norwich.
+It is administered by its dean and chapter, and there are daily Church of England services.
+It is a Grade I listed building.

+Construction of the building was begun in 1096 at the behest of the first bishop of Norwich, Herbert de Losinga.
+When the crossing tower was the last piece of the Norman cathedral to be completed; measuring 461 ft and 177 ft wide, the cathedral was the largest building in East Anglia.
+The cathedral close occupied a tenth of the total area of the medieval city.

+The present structure of Norwich Cathedral is primarily Norman, being made of flint and mortar and faced with a cream-coloured Caen limestone.
+The cathedral was damaged during the riots of 1272; repairs were completed in 1278.
+The cloisters, begun in 1297, are the fourth largest cloisters in England.
+The present spire—the second tallest in England at 315 ft—is a stone structure built in 1480, that replaced one made of wood.
+In about 1830, the south transept was remodelled by the architect Anthony Salvin.
+A new hospitality and education facility by Hopkins Architects was opened by Elizabeth II and the Duke of Edinburgh in 2010.

+Norwich Cathedral once had the earliest astronomical clock in England.
+The cathedral's bosses are one of the world's greatest mediaeval sculptural treasures, having survived the iconoclasm of the Tudor and English Civil War periods.

 History

 Origins

 In the year 672, the Archbishop of Canterbury, Theodore of Tarsus, divided the Kingdom of East Anglia into two dioceses: one covering Norfolk with its episcopal see at Elmham; the other covering Suffolk with its see at Dunwich.
 During much of the 9th century, because of the Danish incursions, there was no bishop at Elmham; in addition the see of Dunwich was extinguished and East Anglia became a single diocese once more.
 Following the Norman Conquest, sees were moved to more secure urban centres, that of Elmham being transferred to Thetford in 1072, and finally to Norwich in 1094.
-The new cathedral, dedicated to the Holy and Undivided Trinity, incorporated a priory of Benedictine monks.
+The new cathedral was dedicated to the Holy and Undivided Trinity.
+As with the Norman cathedrals at Bath, Winchester, Worcester, Canterbury, Rochester, Durham, and Ely, it incorporated a priory of Benedictine monks.

 Norman period

 The structure of the cathedral is primarily in the Norman style, having been constructed at the behest of the first bishop of Norwich, Herbert de Losinga, who had bought the bishopric for £1,900 before its transfer from Thetford.
-Building started in 1096 and the cathedral was completed between 1121 and 1145.
-It was built from flint and mortar and faced with cream-coloured Caen limestone.
 It still retains the greater part of its original stone structure.
 An Anglo-Saxon settlement and two churches were demolished to make room for the buildings and a canal cut to allow access for the boats bringing the stone and building materials which were taken up the River Wensum and unloaded.